Behnam-sn/Castle-Docusaurus/docs/ddd/strategic-design/ubiquitous-language.md

 The source code is used to communicate business domain knowledge to software engineers who will maintain the project later.

 Such a software development process resembles the children’s game Telephone:
-the message, or domain knowledge, often becomes distorted.
+The message, or domain knowledge, often becomes distorted.

-The information leads to software engineers implementing the wrong solution, or the right solution but to the wrong problems.
+The information leads to software engineers implementing the wrong solution,
+Or the right solution but to the wrong problems.
 In either case, the outcome is the same: a failed software project.

-Domain-driven design proposes a better way to get the knowledge from domain experts to software engineers: by using a ubiquitous language.
+Domain-driven design proposes a better way to get the knowledge from domain experts to software engineers:
+By using a ubiquitous language.

 ## What is Ubiquitous Language Solution?